mvolkmann/blog/src/smalltalk/01-overview.md

   developers can just read it to determine how to use a library.
   This makes it difficult to get started using new libraries.

+- Interfacing with resources is challenging.

+  Interfacing with resources outside of the Smalltalk environment can be difficult.
+Examples include accessing databases and operating in cloud environments with tools like AWS and Docker.

+- Team development is challenging.

+  Resolve conflicts in code edited by multiple developers may require working with the "chunk format".

 - Classes are global and not in namespaces, so all class names must be unique.

   Using class name prefixes is sometimes recommended.